AbuJubair7/React-drawing-app/README.md

-# Get element in and Event in React
+# Get element and Event in React

 ### There are two type of component in react (Functional & Class)